 From the contemporary obsession with the railway came the ‘Armoured Train’.
 Armoured Trains were used on all fronts, carrying troops and guns.
-There was sound tactical benefit provided the trains only provided a support role.
+There was sound tactical benefit so long as the trains only provided a support role.

 In Natal the British command sent an armoured train on a reconnaissance mission from Estcourt every day to report on the Boer advance.
 The junior British officers and soldiers dreaded these missions.
 They saw that it was just a matter of time before the Boers cut the train off by destroying or blocking the track after it had passed.

 On 9th November 1899 the Armoured Train was able to visit Colenso and remove supplies and ammunition left behind in the hurried British withdrawal.
 The train returned to Estcourt safely.

 On 15th November 1899 the Armoured Train left Estcourt with a company of Royal Dublin Fusiliers a half-company of Durban Light Infantry and a 7 pounder muzzle loading gun manned by a naval gun crew, all commanded by Captain Haldane.
 Also on board was Mr Winston Churchill, the war correspondent of the Morning Post.